 How To Grow Your Own Potatoes

-Upon Arrival and Before Planting: When you receive your potatoes, remove your tubers from their packaging (the packaging could potentially trap future sprouts).
+Upon Arrival and Before Planting: When you receive your potatoes, remove your tubers from their packaging (the packaging could potentially trap future or current sprouts).
+Most tubers will come pre-sprouted, for easy planting.
 If it'll be more than two weeks before you can plant your taters, store them in a dark place around 65-70 degrees.
 Keep your tubers from freezing temperatures, or extremely hot temperatures, which can cause water loss and shriveling.
 The soil needs to reach at least 50 degrees before planting.
 If it is still too cold in your area, store them, until it's about 4 weeks before planting time.
 About 4 weeks before you are ready to plant your spuds, check if your tubers have sprouted.
 If sprouts are already visible, place the uncut potatoes in the light, in something like an egg carton or shallow box, so they can turn green.
 This method will keep your sprouts green and stocky, and prime for planting in the garden.
 This method is called green sprouting.
 It improves germination, and can reduce 10-14 days of growing time meaning an earlier harvest!
 If your sprouts are not yet present, and you are pressed for time, you can place spuds in a paper bag with apples, bananas, or onions, and it'll induce sprouting.
 Once your chits, or sprouts, are about 1/2 - 1 1/2 inches long they are ready to plant in the garden!
 You can plant potatoes whole, if they are small potatoes, however I usually like to cut mine into pieces, making sure that I have at least 2 eyes per piece.
 I spread those pieces around, in order to have more potato plants and bigger harvests.
 If you do cut your potatoes, allow the surface to callus over for a couple days before planting.
 You can also dust the cut pieces with dolomitic agricultural lime or sulfur, if you want to plant them immediately after cutting them.
 Neither of the two steps are necessary, but they do help to reduce rot, since the seed potatoes are untreated.

 Sowing: Avoid planting potatoes in soil that is still cold and wet.
 The soil should never be below 50 degrees when you plant your tubers.
 It is always best to wait until the last risk of hard frost has passed, if you're in a cold weather zone.
 Central-North Florida growers (zones 8-9) should plant their potatoes from January-March, and South Florida growers (zone 10) from September-January.
 Potatoes prefer cooler soils from 50-75 degrees, similar to tomatoes.
 Temperatures over 75 degrees will slow the tuber growth, and when temperatures reach around 85 degrees, tuber growth stops.
 Once temperatures go over 90 degrees the heat will most likely kill your plants.
 This is why it is important to get your potatoes in the ground early, since they need about 100-120 days of the right temperatures to reach full maturity.
 Potatoes should be grown in loose soil.
 Sandy soils tend to work best.
 If your soil is clay heavy, you should lighten it with compost, in order for the tubers to develop freely.
 Space your seeds pieces, or whole potatoes, around 12 inches apart.
 Varieties with heavy tuber set should be spaced about 15-18 inches apart to allow the tubers to mature to full size.
 Plant your potatoes about 1 inch deep, if you live in a cooler zone, and about 3 inches deep in hotter zones (this ensures that they spuds stay cool).
 I like to add a layer of hay on top of the soil to keep my potatoes cool, conserve moisture, keep weeds at a minimum, and for added nutrients as the hay breaks down.
 You can grow potatoes in the ground or in containers.
 I prefer to grow mine in containers, because it is easier to control their water and nutrient intake.
 I plant mine in cloth bags no smaller than 10 gallons and use the mound up/hilling method.
 For heavy set tubers, like russets, I use 25 gallon bags so they have the space they need to get full sized spuds.